What is low-code/no-code application development?

 Here are some examples:

-- Supply chain managers can develop applications to help overcome multiple challenges, including pandemic-related delays, trade sanctions, and climate change, all of which can create supply chain disruption.
+- Supply chains can develop applications to help overcome multiple challenges, including pandemic-related delays, trade sanctions, and climate change, all of which can create supply chain disruption.
 LCNC tools have the potential to help address these challenges in three significant ways:

 - Developing responsive and progressive applications for collaboration and end-to-end visibility, providing improved trackability, and traceability to the supply chain